My Photography & Travel Guide to London, England

 The Doorman at the Mandarin (Gregory and Robert)

-Luxury Options
+Luxury Hotel Options

-Let’s dive into some recommendations -if you like a more upscale hotel here are a few recommendations:
+Let’s dive into some recommendations -if you like a more upscale hotel, here are a few recommendations:

 The Mandarin Oriental in Knightsbridge

-1. The Mandarin Oriental London (Knightsbridge) --Fantastic
+2. The Mandarin Oriental London (Knightsbridge)-Fantastic

-3. The Berkeley Hotel Knightsbridge--Boutique Hotel in a Great Location
+4. The Berkeley Hotel Knightsbridge--Boutique Hotel in a Great Location

-4. The Shangri-La in the Shard (Best Views in London)
+5. The Shangri-La in the Shard (Best Views in London)

-5. The Corinthia London - a beautiful hotel in an excellent location
+6. The Corinthia London - a beautiful hotel in an excellent location

 The View from the rooms in the Shangri-La in the Shard